inmarsat-enterprise/isatdatapro-azure/device-bridge/README.md

 ### Device Capability Model Templates

-Device Capability Models follow the Azure Device Twin Definition Language v1 where a *template* contains a *capabilityModel* which in turn contains *interfaces*.
+Device Capability Models follow the Azure Device Twin Definition Language v2 where a *template* contains a *capabilityModel* which specifies a default *Interface* with optional *Component*s.
 These elements can be merged together into a device template based on the examples provided in `/lib/deviceTemplates`.

 ### Device Models